cmadland/teaching/pages/02.edci335-may-2020/01.home/01.welcome/_week-1/alert.md

 Things to do this week...
 Updated Monday, May the 4th (be with you).

+:fa-check: Read the syllabus that was emailed to you.<br>
-:fa-check: Get oriented to how the course works.<br>
+:fa-check: Get oriented to [how the course works](https://edtechuvic.ca/edci335/getting-started/).<br>
+:fa-check: Read about [privacy and consent](https://edtechuvic.ca/edci335/fippa-privacy-and-consent-resources/).<br>
-:fa-check: Sign up for a WordPress blog.<br>
+:fa-check: Sign up for a [WordPress blog.](https://edtechuvic.ca/edci335/how-to-participate/)<br>
-:fa-check: Complete the Learning Pathways survey.<br>
+:fa-check: Complete the [Learning Pathways survey](https://www.surveymonkey.ca/r/335-summer-2020).<br>
 :fa-check: Customize your blog.<br>
 :fa-check: Post a self-introduction.<br>
-:fa-check: Read two relatively short chapters.<br>
+:fa-check: Set up your [RSS feeds](https://edtechuvic.ca/edci335/rss-feeds/).<br>
-:fa-check: Form your cooperative groups.<br>
+:fa-check: Form your [learning pods](https://edtechuvic.ca/edci335/learning-pods/).
+The password was emailed to you.<br>
-:fa-check: Publish your first 'official' post.<br>